Henry Nicollon des Abbayes

 Henry Robert Nicollon des Abbayes (15 July 1898 – 21 May 1974) was a French botanist and lichenologist.
 He was the chair of the Botanical Department of the University of Rennes and an expert on plants of Brittany and the flora of Great Britain.

 H.R.N. des Abbayes was editor of four exsiccata series distributing lichen reference specimens among herbaria.
 In 1929 he started the first of these works devoted to lichens of Armorica with the title Lichenes Armoricani spectabiles exsiccati.
-Abbayes traveled around Madagascar and Réunion in the year 1956 collecting lichens and distibuting specimens in the exsiccata Lichenes Madagascarienses et Borbonici exsiccati.
+Abbayes traveled around Madagascar and Réunion in the year 1956 collecting lichens and distributing specimens in the exsiccata Lichenes Madagascarienses et Borbonici exsiccati.